kyma-project/kyma/docs/application-connector/docs/017-details-connector-service.md

 - creating a Certificate Signing Request
 - creating a client certificate for specified CSR using Connector Service External API

-For a complete information on using Connector Service, please see [Obtaining the Certificate Guide]()
+For a complete information on using Connector Service APIs, please see [Obtaining the Certificate Guide](TODO)

 ## API

-Both internal and external APIs are described [here]().
+Both internal and external APIs are described [here](TODO).